SudiDav/BlazorLocalization/README.md

 # BlazorLocalization
-This is a demo for how to use Localization in Blazor Server
+This is a demo on how to use Localization in Blazor Server